aalokpandit/MemoryGame/README.md

 - **Timer**: Tracks your completion time from first card flip to game completion
 - **Dynamic Grid**: Automatically scales to fit your screen while maintaining square cards
 - **Card Flip Animation**: Smooth 3D flip transitions
-- **Colored Cards**: Each item has its own unique color with contrasting text for readability
+- **Emoji Card Faces**: 128 unique emojis across 4 themes; each card uses the theme color for the border and a complementary tinted background for contrast, plus layered drop-shadow for depth
 - **Win Detection**: Automatically detects when all pairs are matched
 - **Celebration**: Win screen with completion time and celebration emojis